Skip to the main content.

 First, use structured data to provide search engines with additional information about your restaurant.
 Structured data is typically written in a format called Schema Markup, and you should add it to the HTML code of your website.

 Second, build high-authority, high-relevance backlinks, which improve your restaurant’s search rankings.
 Backlinks are links from other websites that point to your site.
-They act as a vote of confidence from one site to another, indicating that your content is valuable and trustworthy.
+They act as a vote of confidence from other businesses and search engines, indicating that your content is valuable and trustworthy.

 Reach out to local newspapers, culinary websites and review platforms so that you can secure features (and backlinks).
 You can also organize food tasting sessions, where you invite reputable food bloggers to your restaurant to secure more backlinks and improve your online presence.

 Third, no SEO strategy is complete without analytics.
-Tracking and analyzing your SEO performance helps you identify insights to improve your strategy.
+Tracking and analyzing your SEO performance allows you to identify insights to improve your strategy.
 Here are a few tools we recommend for analytics:

 The Bottom Line